With one son with a speech delay and one with a cochlear implant, Leah pursued intensive years of speech and auditory therapy for both.

 Low Technology is the Best Technology

-While there are many high-tech tools marketed as a way to encourage language development in young children, they are not the ideal method to grow a child’s receptive or expressive language skills.
+While there are many high-tech tools marketed as a way to promote language development in young children, they are not the ideal method to grow a child’s receptive or expressive language skills.
 Language requires interaction with other people, and the best tools are toys and games that are low in technology and high on interactivity.

 The best toys lack batteries.
 While a big, fancy toy police car that lights up and has buttons to push for siren sounds and horn sounds is attractive to young children in a store, the battery-free variety will encourage more language.
 When playing with the low-tech version of this toy, your child will provide the “beep – beep” sound of the horn and the “vrrrooom!” sound of the car’s engine.
 Instead of being a passive observer of the high-tech toy’s light and sound show, your child must engage and become an active participant with the battery-free version.